 Japan-US Training Exchange (JUSTE)

-This will be IEOP’s fourth year hosting Japanese educators in Ames, Iowa, to participate in a teacher training/professional development project at Iowa State University for six months.
-After three weeks of intensive English language instruction during early August, the visiting teachers will begin taking specially designed, graduate level classes in linguistics and language pedagogy.
-Fall semester activities also include observation of English as a Second Language (ESL) classes within the Intensive English and Orientation Program; attendance at professional linguistics and language teaching conferences; a specially designed Intercultural Communication Class that was created to help the teachers process their experience of living in America; and the preparation and delivery of formal presentations regarding the curriculum, policies, and practices of English language teaching in Japan.
-The final four weeks of the program will include intensive classroom observations in Des Moines area public schools.
+IEOP has hosted Japanese educators in Ames, Iowa, who have participated in a teacher training/professional development project at Iowa State University for a period of six months.
+After three weeks of intensive English language instruction during early August, the visiting teachers then take specially designed, graduate level classes in linguistics and language pedagogy.
+Fall semester activities also include observation of English as a Second Language (ESL) classes within the Intensive English and Orientation Program; attendance at professional linguistics and language teaching conferences; taking part in a specially designed Intercultural Communication Class created to help the teachers process their experience of living in America; and the preparation and delivery of formal presentations regarding the curriculum, policies, and practices of English language teaching in Japan.
+The final four weeks of the program include intensive classroom observations in Des Moines area public schools.
 Graduates of this program are now serving as national leaders to reform English language education in Japan.